 DHS EHS-CCP contracts with the City of San Antonio's Metro Health Dental Division (Metro Health) to provide onsite dental services.
-With parental/guardian consent, all children enrolled in the program receive two dentalexamend two fluoride varnishes, as age-appropriate, during the program year.
-Due to the COVID-19 pandemic and the risk of exposure, and to ensure the health and safety of children and staff, DHS EHS-CCPmay provide limited dental services.
-Additionally, tooth-brushing onsite has been temporarily suspended until the program is able to reintroduce it safely.
+With parental/ guardian consent, all children enrolled in the program receive two dentalevaluations and two fluoride varnishes, as age-appropriate, during the program year.
+Taking into consideration COVID 19 variant strains, EHS EHS-CCP was still able to provide dental services while maintaining a level of safety precautions for children in care.
+Tooth-brushing onsite has been reintroduced and training and technical assistance has been provided to staff on how to safely re-implement these activities.

-In an effort to support good oral hygiene practices Metro Health provides a toothbrush, toothpaste and timer for children as age appropriate, referrals for dental care, parent education sessions, information regarding local dental providers, and dental case management for children with identified severe oral decay.
-Currently the program has resumed on-site clinics.
-Each child must have a signed parent/guardian consent form before dental exams are conducted.
-Staff continues to monitor the positivity rate and will make necessary adjustments as needed to ensure the health and safety of all children, families and staff.
+In an effort to support good oral hygiene practices Metro Health provides a toothbrush, toothpaste and timer for children as age appropriate, referrals for dental care, parent education sessions, information regarding local pediatric dental providers, and dental case management for children with identified severe oral decay.
+Each child must have a signed parent/guardian consent form before dental evaluations are conducted.
+Staff continues to monitor the positivity rate and will make necessary adjustments as needed to ensure the health and safety of all children, families, and staff.

 Families living in SAISD and EISD are at high risk for lead exposure.
 In partnership with the University of the Incarnate Word IIa Faye Miller School of Nursing and Health Professionals (UIW), DHS EHS-CCP provides on-site screenings for children with a missing blood lead screening or a previously elevated blood level, or for any child that has been identified as high risk.
-Nursing staff also provide on-site hemoglobin screenings for children who are missing or in need of a follow up screening.
+UWI staff also provides on-site hemoglobin screenings for children who are missing or in need of a follow up screening.
 Each child must have a signed parent/guardian consent form before the screening is conducted.
-At time of consent parents are informed and educated on lead and hemoglobin levels and why it is important to have these screenings completed.
-Unfortunately, clinics scheduled for fall 2021 were postponed due to a nationwide recall with the lead equipment.
-Continued efforts to work with UIW Nursing staff and schedule clinics spring 2022 are still taking place given lead kits availability.
-Hemoglobin screenings will also be conducted by UIW as well as DHS EHS-CCP staff, with proper parental consent.
+At time of consent parents are informed and educated on lead and hemoglobin and why it is important to have these screenings completed.
+Clinics were re-introduced during the summer of 2022 and continued into the 2022-2023 program year.
 Additionally, DHS EHS-CCP staff continue to work with and educate parents on the importance of scheduling and keeping well child exams with their pediatrician and maintaining the recommended schedule for lead and hemoglobin screenings.